Gordon999/PiVideoer2/README.md

 Note buttons with RED text use right mouse click, others left click.
 Click on left or right part of button as appropriate.

+If you want a version that continuously records videos try https://github.com/Gordon999/PiVideoer3

 ## Connections

 ![connections](CONNECTIONS.jpg)